valu-digital/npm-packages/README.md

 Although these are open source we are not resourced enough to properly support "community users".
 Community users are free to use these packages and even open issues here, but it is very likely that we don't have the time and resources to act on them.
-Same goes for outsider PRs.
+Same goes for PRs.
 Feel free to hard fork the packages.

 ## Publishing